douxxtech/caal/README.md

 ```

 **Notes:**
+- `max_sessions` shouldn't be higher than your system's loopback mount devices
 - `bundle` must be an absolute path
 - `timeout` is enforced via `SIGKILL` – the container is forcibly terminated when it expires
 - `disk` cant be 0 – it'll be replaced by the default (`1024`)